treywmohammed/FrontEndMentor/README.md

 - 👋 Hi, I’m @treywmohammed
 - 👀 I’m interested in learning, sports, and my family
-- 🌱 I’m currently learning SQL
+- 🌱 I’m currently learning SQL, Python
 - 💞️ I’m looking to collaborate on, I don't know yet
 - 📫 How to reach me on LinkedIn (https://www.linkedin.com/in/treymohammed/)
 <!---